-- express your wishes and preferences;

-- put your affairs in order;

-- reduce some of the anxiety or uncertainty you may be feeling;

-- help your family to know your wishes and preferences; and

-- focus on living well.
+- express your wishes, preferences and decisions; - put your affairs in order; - reduce some of the anxiety or uncertainty you may be feeling; - help your family to know your wishes, preferences and decisions; and - focus on living well.

 What does planning for the future mean?